10 Best Sports Compression Socks Reviewed

 Compression maximizes recovery.

-Performance Compression socks are snug fitting, stretchy socks that squeeze your leg.
+Performance Compression socks are snug-fitting, stretchy socks that squeeze your leg.
 This encourages and improves circulation and can help fight swelling and discomfort in your feet.
 Sport compression socks will encourage upward blood flow from the ankles back toward the heart, making it less likely to pool in the feet.
 The use of compression socks may also assist in reducing the risk of DVT (deep vein thrombosis) and can help alleviate varicose veins.

-Compression socks are not just for athletes and can be worn by anyone who spends a significant amount of time sitting, for example someone who works in an office setting.
-Those who sit or stand, without moving, for more than two hours at a time are more likely to develop DVT, and could benefit from compression socks.
+Compression socks are not just for athletes and can be worn by anyone who spends a significant amount of time sitting, for example, someone who works in an office setting.
+Those who sit or stand, without moving, for more than two hours at a time are more likely to develop DVT and could benefit from compression socks.
 Whether used for athletic purposes or everyday activities, compression socks can provide multiple health benefits to keep your blood flowing and your legs feeling great!

 Breathability equals comfort.

 The breathability of a compression sock is one of the keys to great comfort, especially in warmer weather.
-There are different types of fabric the socks are made from and each type has their own benefit.
+There are different types of fabric the socks are made from and each type has its own benefit.
 Cotton, a natural fiber, is good for those with sensitive skin and quickly wicks away moisture.
-Microfiber is a soft, stretchy and breathable material that also wicks away moisture.
+Microfiber is a soft, stretchy, and breathable material that also wicks away moisture.
 Microfiber is a thinner material than cotton and may be preferred as a result.
 There are also compression socks infused with silver and copper, which help to eliminate foot odor by killing bacteria around the foot.
 Sheer compression socks are the thinnest fabric available and are also virtually invisible on the legs.

-In addition to the traditional sock style, there are open toe and sleeve variations.
+In addition to the traditional sock style, there are open-toe and sleeve variations.
 The open toe style allows for the ability to still enjoy those warm weather flip-flops or sandals and achieve the benefits of compression.
 The sleeve style allows for the option to wear an ankle sock, yet still have compression in the lower leg.